Mr. Latte

 Two strategic decisions on the product side dictated the architecture.

-1. “Deadline urgency cannot be only a UI concern — it has to run all the way through the operations layer.”
-This translated into a three-stage automation chain: a 03:00 KST cron that crawls external channels and normalizes them via AI; a 04:00 KST prerender cron that PUTs static HTML for every active event onto S3; and a deploy hook that force-regenerates the entire event HTML set whenever the SPA is rebuilt with a new asset hash.
+1. “Deadline urgency cannot be only a UI concern, it has to run all the way through the operations layer.”
+This translated into a daily automation chain: a 03:00 KST GitHub Actions cron that crawls external channels and normalizes them via AI into Firestore; and a 04:00 KST scheduler that rebuilds the site (Astro static SSG) and redeploys to Firebase Hosting, so every active event is frozen back into static HTML with its OG image.
 The D-day badge a user sees and the unattended daily ingest the operator depends on share the same system spine.

-Daily ingestion → static HTML → CDN delivery pipeline
+Daily ingestion → static HTML → Firebase Hosting pipeline

 flowchart TD